-Orthodox medicine attaches great importance to the liver.
+Orthodox medicine attaches great importance to a healthy liver.
 As one of the largest inner organs, it is the most significant place of detoxification and transformation.
 It plays a decisive role in the health of all other organs and bodily functions, including minute cells.

 Orthodox medicine and the liver: the laboratory of the body

 Every day, approximately 2.000 liters of blood are passed through the liver.
 It transforms the substances (food, drink, medication) taken in by us, so that they can subsequently be returned either to our organism or passed to the bile and finally eliminated through the bowels.

 However, the liver also deals with toxins that are absorbed via the skin or the respiratory system.
 Furthermore, the liver is responsible for the development of more than a thousand enzyme systems; it is the main control centre for fat burning.
 The liver also plays an important role in the management of psycho-emotional stress.